-- 6.1 The Monitoring Officer is required to give informal advice and undertake relevant enquiries into allegations of misconduct. - 6.2 The Monitoring Officer has given advice and support to a number of Councillors about their obligations under the Code of Conduct; and has given advice and support to a number of Parish Clerks. - 6.3 Since the last annual report of the Monitoring Officer in March 2023, there have been four Standards complaints received. - 6.4 One complaint was received from a local Parish Councillor but did not progress to consideration as it was withdrawn following resolution between the parties. - 6.5 A further Parish Council complaint was received recently and was going through the Standards process.
-This complaint was followed up with an additional complaint linked to the first, however both complaints have recently been withdrawn. - 6.6 The final complaint has been submitted by a Borough Councillor and a decision issued by the Deputy Monitoring Officer, Mr Glen McCusker, has resolved that no further action is required. - 6.7 Separate to the above matters, there is an outstanding complaint which is currently being considered by an external investigator following a determination by the Monitoring Officer that an investigation was required.
-It is a longstanding matter, primarily due to the number of witnesses and enquiries made, however a finalised report is expected to be returned soon.
+- 6.1 The Monitoring Officer is required to give informal advice and undertake relevant enquiries into allegations of misconduct. - 6.2 The Monitoring Officer has given advice and support to a number of Councillors about their obligations under the Code of Conduct; and has given advice and support to a number of Parish Clerks. - 6.3 Since the last annual report of the Monitoring Officer in March 2023, there have been four Standards complaints received. - 6.4 One complaint was received from a local Parish Councillor but did not progress to consideration as it was withdrawn following resolution between the parties. - 6.5 A further Parish Council complaint has been received recently and is currently going through the Standards process.
+This complaint was followed up with an additional complaint linked to the first. - 6.6 The final complaint has been submitted by a Borough Councillor and a decision issued by the Deputy Monitoring Officer, Mr Glen McCusker, has resolved that no further action is required. - 6.7 Separate to the above matters, there is an outstanding complaint which is currently being considered by an external investigator following a determination by the Monitoring Officer that an investigation was required.
+It is a longstanding matter, primarily due to the number of potential witnesses, however a finalised report is expected to be returned soon.

-- 6.8 Nevertheless and by comparison to the previous year, the number of Standards complaints received has reduced drastically.
-Which is positive and indicates a deeper awareness of the process and the Code. - 6.9 Concluding this section, Members will recall the report of the Monitoring Officer in December which appointed Mr Graham Goodall and Mrs Sarah Riches as Independent Persons for a term of four years.
-The arrangement is working efficiently with both Mr Goodall and Mrs Riches complimenting the process and bringing their experience to bear.
-Officers are thankful for their assistance throughout.
+6.8 In conclusion and by comparison to the previous year, the number of Standards complaints received has reduced drastically.
+Which is positive and indicates a deeper awareness of the process and the Code.